Maximum Mileage: 12 Easy Ways to Extend the Life of Your Running Shoes

 When we say these tips are easy, we mean it!
 Even taking a brief moment after each run to untie your laces can make all the difference in the long-term life of your running shoes.

 Laces not your thing?
-You can also consider easy on/off footwear from Nike FlyEase, or try customizing a pair with Nike By You, with toggle-lacing options on select models.
+You can also consider easy on/off footwear from Nike FlyEase or try customising a pair with Nike By You, with toggle-lacing options on select models.
 A cinch!

 5. Don't Forget to Dry

 Unchecked moisture can drastically shorten the life of a shoe.
-“Bacteria builds up in there.
-You gotta remember you’re sweating in those shoes, you’re running through creeks and puddles,” Coach Bennett explains.
-“One reason shoes don’t make it to 300 or 400 miles is not that they’ve lost their function, their cushion, their responsiveness — they just stank.”
+"Bacteria builds up in there.
+You've got to remember you're sweating in those shoes, you're running through creeks and puddles", Coach Bennett explains.
+"One reason shoes don't make it to 300 or 400 miles is not that they've lost their function, their cushion, their responsiveness—they just stank".

-To stop the stank, make sure your shoes can dry out after every run.
+To stop the stink, make sure your shoes can dry out after every run.
 Start by simply storing them in a spot with decent air flow.

 Extra soggy?
 Go a step further by stuffing shoes with crumpled newspaper to absorb water and speed up the drying process.
-Raj, the apparel designer, even keeps a bucket of rice in his garage just for drying shoes — a bit like the trick you’ve likely used to extract moisture from a wet cell phone.
+Raj, the apparel designer, even keeps a bucket of rice in his garage just for drying shoes—a bit like the trick you've probably used to extract moisture from a wet mobile phone.